-OT 420 Samuel (3 units)

-A widely ranging investigation of the Books of Samuel, with a special attention to the figure of David.
+OT 420 Samuel (3 units) A widely ranging investigation of the Books of Samuel, with a special attention to the figure of David.

-OT 440 Isaiah (2 units)

-A study of the Book of Isaiah.
+OT 440 Isaiah (2 units) A study of the Book of Isaiah.
 Attention is given to the content, form, and style, and to the historical and literary contexts as well as to exegetical methods, interpretation, and application.

-OT 460 Joel & Amos (2 units)

-An Exegetical study of books of Joel and Amos with emphasis on the authors, background, themes, sinfulness of the people during the specific time period.
+OT 460 Joel & Amos (2 units) An Exegetical study of books of Joel and Amos with emphasis on the authors, background, themes, sinfulness of the people during the authors, background, themes, sinfulness of the people during the specific time period.

-OT 480 Psalms (3 units)

-A study on the basis of the English language to acquaint the student with the nature of Hebrew poetry, the various types of Psalms with special reference to their theology.
+OT 480 Psalms (3 units) A study on the basis of the English language to acquaint the student with the nature of Hebrew poetry, the various types of Psalms with special reference to their theology.
 Prerequisite: OT301